-Just like that, we can see the end of the semester on the horizon.
-It is no secret that this semester has been like no other we have ever seen at UON, and as we race full steam ahead into the final weeks of classes you may be feeling slightly (or very) overwhelmed 🙋♀️.
+Just like that, we can see the end of the year on the horizon.
+As we race full steam ahead into the final weeks of classes, you may be feeling slightly (or very) overwhelmed 🙋♀️.

 Best time management tips from the experts: